 Design work for Tailings Storage Facility 3 ("TSF3") continues as the Company waits for permit approval.
-Expected expenditures in 2023 are \$1.7 million for the prepurchase of materials, with construction programmed to begin in Q1 2024.
+Permits for TSF3 are currently stalled in the permitting process with a delay of 4 months.
+Contingency plans for underground deposition are being evaluated to maintain operations if significant further delays are encountered.
+Expected expenditures in 2023 are \$1.7 million for the prepurchase of materials, with construction programmed to begin in Q3 2024.